cwessinger/SNP-skimming/README.md

 ## Important details regarding these Python scripts

-- **All scripts require Python 2**
+- **These scripts require Python 2, NumPy, and SciPy**

-- Users must modify scripts to indicate the number of samples in their study and the columns in which their samples appear in the .vcf file.

-  The Python scripts assume a single population appears in the .vcf file and all samples are being analyzed simultaneously.
-In this case, users modify the `nsamples` variable to reflect the number of samples.
+- The Python scripts assume a single population appears in the VCF file and all samples in the VCF are being analyzed.
+In this case, users provide the number of samples as an argument to the script.

-  If users have a more complicated scenario where the samples to be analyzed are a subset of samples that appear in the .vcf file, users can modify the `indivRange` variable to indicate samples to be analyzed.
+  If users have a more complicated scenario where the samples to be analyzed are a subset of samples that appear in the VCF file, users can modify the `indivRange` variable to indicate the columns in which the samples to be analyzed appear in the VCF file.

 - The scripts take as input a .vcf file that has been filtered to the user's specification, in terms of allowed amount of missing data or range of allele frequency.
   - For help on generating a .vcf file, see **Preparing your VCF file** below.
   - For help filtering a .vcf file based on missing data and range of allele frequencies (a guess based on the proportion of reads across all individuals that match the ref allele) see **Filtering VCF file** below.

+## Step 1: Estimate allele frequencies using MLEq.n.filter.py

+Use **MLEq.n.filter.py** to find maximum likelihood estimator for frequency of the ref allele (_q_) for each site in the .vcf file.

+In addition, this script discards sites that are actually fixed for the ref or the alt allele.
+Sometimes these sites sneak through despite filtering.

+#### Usage

+> python MLEq.n.filter.py [input VCF filename] [output filename prefix] [number of samples]

+#### Example

+> python MLEq.n.filter.py slimsnps1.1.vcf slimsnps1.2 291

+This creates four output files:
+1. `prefix.poly.vcf` <- A new .vcf file containing lines for non-fixed sites.
+(Header lines are removed)
+1. `prefix.fixed.vcf` <- A new .vcf file containing lines for fixed sites.
+(Header lines removed).
+1. `prefix.poly.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for non-fixed SNPs.
+1. `prefix.fixed.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for fixed SNPs.

+The `prefix.poly.vcf` and `prefix.poly.Qs.txt` files are used in downstream analyses, but users may also find the other two files useful to have.

 ## Preparing your VCF file